INDEPENDENT/SUPPLEMENTARY PRESCRIBING (NMC/HCPC V300) - 2021/2

 On successful completion of all aspects of the module, the University will inform the NMC/HCPC that the student is eligible to register their qualification.
 This must be done within 12 months of completion.
 The qualification must be completed within two years of starting the programme.

-The length of the programme will be a minimum of 26 days, with an additional 12 days of supervised learning in practice.
+The length of the programme will be a minimum of 26 days, with an additional 12 days of supervised learning in practice and all registrants must undertake both independent and supplementary elements of the programme.

 School of Health Sciences